agx540/AngularPlayground/Angular.md

 ## How Synectics use it

     - Angular 8 as main framework
-    - IDE we use Webstorm
+    - Webstorm as an IDE
     - Typescript as language for procedural code
     - HTML as GUI language
+    - SASS to styling html pages
     - Observable
     - Material Design to build our GUI in "Synx" Style
     - RxJs
     - Redux
-    - SASS to styling html pages
     - Difference between development and production
         - ???

 ### Where to find it

     - New stuff: Technology Extensions Repo -> Frontend -> CloudServices Angular

-## 0 What I have learned

-- Markdown language
-- Visual Studio Code

 ## 1 Getting started